beeldengeluid/dane-visual-feature-extraction-worker/README.md

 # dane-visual-feature-extraction-worker
-Uses the VizXP feature extraction to produce features/vector spaces
+Apply VisXP models trained for feature extraction from keyframes and audio spectograms, to produce feature vectors.